 Testing blower speed LO

-Probe the female terminals of the wires labeled #3 and #6 of the blower motor connector.
+Probe the female terminals of the wires labeled #3 and #6 of the blower switch connector.

 Your multimeter should read continuity (I got: 1.0 to 1.1 Ohms).